sanchittechnogeek/sanchittechnogeek.github.io/README.md

 >After you are done , now its time to push it to your gh-pages repository

-### Pushing the files to your gh-pages repository
+### Pushing the files to your Github Pages repository

-Now to push your files to gh-pages repository, type:
+Now to push your files to Github Pages repository, type:
 ```sh
 $ git push origin master
 ```